Delicious Greek Salad Dressing That You Must Have in Your Fridge (+ 7 Tasty Variations)

 Greek salad dressing is, of course, a perfect seasoning to use on Xoriatiki or Greek salad, that goes without saying.
 However, it is also a great addition to Cretan Salad and Cretan Dako Salad.

-This Greek salad dressing is also fantastic to soften your paximadia (or barley rusks) before preparing these yummy Cretan dakos.
+This Greek salad dressing is also fantastic for softening your paximadia (or barley rusks) before preparing these yummy Cretan dakos.
 And of course, it can be delicious on any salad you make, on top of boiled wild greens or spinach, and simply to season rustic bread that has been toasted in the oven.

 This is particularly true when it comes to the most simple Greek recipes, like a salad dressing!
 So, forget everything about Dijon mustard, and even onion powder.
 There is nothing fresh, seasonal, or Greek in any of those.